 Cause: Overexposure to direct sunlight

-How to treat: Begin with moving your Monstera out of direct contact with the sun.
+How to treat: Begin with moving your swiss cheese plant out of direct contact with the sun.
 Try experimenting with different places around your home.
 We suggest areas close to bright indirect light sources, like across from a sunny window.